 Installing the SineSpace Editor Pack

 If you haven’t already installed Editor Pack 14, then now is the time to do so.
+Check out my video tutorial, or keep reading for step-by-step instructions.
 You can get the download link from either the Unity Asset Store, the SineSpace wiki, or from the #betas channel of the SineSpace Discord server.

 To install, click on the Assets menu, then choose Import Package -> Custom Package (as pictured above) and then navigate to your downloaded Editor Pack.
 After you chose to import it, the package will unpack and a separate dialog box will pop up.
 Click the Import button there and Unity will do the rest (the process will take several minutes).